2008 Stanley Cup Final

-This was also the first Cup Finals between two United States–based NHL teams since 2003.
+This was also the first Cup Finals between two United States–based NHL teams since 2003, and the last one until 2026 in which neither team played a Game 7 in an earlier round of that season’s playoffs.

 In the United States, Versus televised games one and two, and NBC broadcast the rest of the series.
 It was broadcast in Canada on CBC in English and on RDS in French.
 In the United Kingdom, all games were aired live on Five, and on the cable sports channel NASN.
 The series was also broadcast by NHL Radio via Westwood One.

 Paths to the Finals

 Detroit Red Wings

 The Detroit Red Wings entered the Finals after winning the Presidents' Trophy as the team that had the best record during the regular season.
 Led by forwards Henrik Zetterberg, Pavel Datsyuk, and Johan Franzen, Detroit scored 55 goals in the first three rounds of the playoffs.
 With struggling goaltender Dominik Hasek being replaced mid-series by Chris Osgood, the Red Wings defeated their division rival Nashville Predators in the Western Conference quarterfinals, in six games.
 The team swept the Colorado Avalanche in the Western Conference semifinals, in which Franzen scored nine goals – tying with the entire Avalanche squad, who also scored nine goals in the series.
 The Red Wings then defeated the Dallas Stars in six games to win their fifth Clarence S. Campbell Bowl in franchise history.